3P0D/3p0d_blender_customDesktopIcons/README.md

-# blender_customDesktopIcons
+# Blender Custom Desktop Icons
-just a repository with some custom icons for Blender to help when you are working with different versions.
+Just a repository with some custom icons for Blender to help when you are working with different versions.
+That's all.
+Hope it helps.